pavelrahmantonmoy/In-Silico-Predictive-Modeling-of-Sacubitril-Valsartan-Co-crystal-Tablet/README.md

 Python and TensorFlow 2.16 implementation of the multi-criteria decision-making (MCDM) ranking algorithm and deep-learning sensitivity analysis from:

-> Tonmoy, P.R., *In-Silico Predictive Modeling of Process Parameter Interactions in Sacubitril/Valsartan Co-crystal Tablet Manufacturing: A Quality by Design Strategy for Real-Time Quality Assurance.*
+> Tonmoy, P.R., Sarkar, M.R. *In-Silico Predictive Modeling of Process Parameter Interactions in Sacubitril/Valsartan Co-crystal Tablet Manufacturing: A Quality by Design Strategy for Real-Time Quality Assurance.*

 ## Overview